 Dimitri DarrasAlumni, Class of 2006

-Dimitri Darras graduated from ITP in 2006 where he learned to think critically about technology, which meant accepting success and failure alike and learning from the latter.
+Dimitri Darras graduated from ITP in 2006 where he learned to think critically about technology.
+He hopes to apply his many learnings from ITP and working in new media to healthcare.

 Prior to ITP, he built web sites for language learning, consumer electronics, small businesses, and asset management , including the first ever digital photography web site for Panasonic in 1997.